 Key countries of North America, Latin America, East Asia, South Asia and Pacific, Western Europe, Eastern Europe, Middle East and Africa are covered.

-The global high barrier packaging films industry stood at USD 18.8 billion in 2024.
+The global high barrier packaging films market was valued at USD 18.8 billion in 2024.

-South Asia & Pacific is set to record a CAGR of 5.7% in assessment period.
+South Asia & Pacific is expected to record the highest CAGR of 5.7% during the forecast period.

-The key players operating in the high barrier packaging films industry are include Amcor plc, Sealed Air Corp, Mondi plc, Winpak Ltd., Bischof & Klein SE & Co.
-KG, Berry Global Group, Inc among others.
+Key players include Amcor plc, Sealed Air Corp, Mondi plc, Winpak Ltd., Bischof & Klein SE & Co.
+KG, and Berry Global Group, Inc.

 Explore Plastic Packaging Insights